alisson-anjos/diffusion-pipe-ui/README.md

   - Adapter saving that uses the dataset name (plus epoch) instead of a fixed filename
   - Tensorboard for visualizing training metrics
   - Jupyter Lab for file management
-  - Restoring training data and logs if the page is updated during training (partially)
+  - Restoring training data and logs if the page is updated during training (partial)

 - **Improvements for the Future:**
   - Generating sample outputs between epochs to visualize the impact of LoRA modifications